Why Charles County MD

 What should buyers prioritize when purchasing in Charles County?

 Prioritize neighborhood comps, school boundaries, HOA rules, and commute routes.
 Builder quality and community design can materially affect value and resale.
+Countywide averages are too broad to rely on.
+Pricing and buyer demand vary significantly by community.

 Is new construction common in Charles County?